 Once you have installed your e-mail client, save the information related to your email address to the program, i.e. add an e-mail account.
 This is done in different ways in different applications (see the IT Center’s Helpdesk site for instructions).

 The e-mail account is the place where your e-mail and calendar settings are stored.
 In addition, you need to have access rights to an e-mail service, i.e. you must have an e-mail address and an inbox that you can use.
 The students at the University of Helsinki are automatically given an e-mail address, usually in the form of firstname.lastname@helsinki.fi.
-For more information on e-mail at the University of Helsinki, refer to chapter 2.
+For more information on e-mail at the University of Helsinki, refer to chapter 2.3 E-mail at the University of Helsinki.

-Always remember to follow the terms of use when processing e-mail!
+Always remember to follow the University of Helsinki’s Terms of use for services when processing e-mail!